nextflow-io/nextflow/docs/getstarted.md

 Nextflow keeps track of all the processes executed in your pipeline.
 If you modify some parts of your script, only the processes that are actually changed will be re-executed.
 The execution of the processes that are not changed will be skipped and the cached result used instead.
 This helps a lot when testing or modifying part of your pipeline without having to re-execute it from scratch.

-For the sake of this tutorial, modify the `convertToUpper` process in the previous example, replacing the process script with the string `rev $x`, so the process looks like this:
+For the sake of this tutorial, modify the `convertToUpper` process in the previous example, replacing the process script with the string `rev $x`, like so:

 ```groovy
 process convertToUpper {